Dense Baryonic Matter Predicted in "Pseudo-Conformal Model": Conclusion: Duck story

 Finally I touch on fractionalized ``quasibaryon" structure inside the core of the massive star.

-When a paper appeared in 2020~\cite{duck} with the suggestion that the cores of the most massive neutron stars are characterized by approximate conformal symmetry, with the speed of sound $v_s^2/c^2\to 1/3$, the polytropic index $\gamma= {\rm d\ ln} \ p/{\rm d\ ln}\ \epsilon\to 1$ and the normalized trace anomaly $\Delta=(\epsilon-3p)/(3\epsilon)\to \delta\approx 0$, indicating that the cores are most likely populated by deconfined quarks, those quantities were quickly calculated in the PCM formulated in 2017~\cite{PKLMR}.
+When a paper appeared in 2020~\cite{duck} with the suggestion that the cores of the most massive neutron stars are characterized by approximate conformal symmetry, with the speed of sound $v_s^2/c^2\to 1/3$, the polytropic index $\gamma= {\rm d\ ln} \ p/{\rm d\ ln}\ \epsilon\to 1$ and the normalized trace anomaly $\Delta=(\epsilon-3p)/(3\epsilon)\to \delta\approx 0$, indicating that the cores are most likely populated by deconfined fractionally charged objects, identified as quarks, those quantities were quickly calculated in the PCM formulated in 2017~\cite{PKLMR}.
 I considered this as a prediction of the PCM.
 The predicted results~\cite{duckstory} were quite consistent with the conclusion of \cite{duck}.

-Now the question was this: Given the degrees of freedom in the PCM are quasi-baryons, albeit fractionalized, how do they carry the characteristics of fractionally charged quarks?
+Now the question was this: Given the degrees of freedom in the PCM are quas-ibaryons, albeit fractionaiized, how do they carry the characteristics of fractionally charged quarks?

-I do not have the answer to this question.
+I do not have an immediate answer to this question.
 But there are certain ideas that could lead to an understanding of this puzzle~\cite{fractionization}.
 One of them is this: In the skyrmion-half-skyrmion crystal simulation, the half-skyrmions ``confined" into a skyrmion by monopoles~\cite{Cho} could be liberated at high density and propagate freely with little interactions as seen in skyrmion crystals~\cite{PKLMR}.
 Two half skyrmions can then be rearranged into three 1/3-charged objects as in a schematic model~\cite{vento}.
 In fact in condensed matter physics, with domain walls, there can be stacks of sheets containing deconfined fractionally charged objects behaving like ``deconfined quarks" coming from the bulk in which the objects are confined~\cite{wall}.

-This reminds one of the ``duck test":{\it If it looks like a duck, swims like a duck, and quacks like a duck, it probably is a duck."}
+This reminds one of the ``duck test": {\it If it looks like a duck, swims like a duck, and quacks like a duck, it probably is a duck."}